MasoumehVahedi/LLMs/README.md

 ## Comparing LLMs to select for a project

-1- Basics: Compare the following features of an LLM:
+Compare the following features of an LLM.

+1- Basics 1:

 - **Open-source or closed**
 - **Release date and knowledge cut-off**